 How does this disconnect occur in the experiential marketing space?
 How can a passerby interact with your trade show booth and intuitively feel something is amiss?
-When the communication between marketers and exhibit designers wasn’t focused, clear, and reciprocal.
+The answer: When the communication between marketers and exhibit designers wasn’t focused, clear, and reciprocal.

 Here are a couple of points to ponder when communicating with exhibit designers:

 The days of one-size-fits-all messaging are long gone.
 Just as when the big three TV networks gave way to hundreds of cable and streaming channels, marketing channels have likewise exploded into thousands of niches.
 To that end, conceive your exhibit to fit your particular, self-selecting audience.
 Aiming far too broadly makes your message vague but going too narrow will alienate all but a few.
 When you’re able to effectively communicate who your audience is to your creative team, they can create an experience that’s tailor-made for them.
 Best case scenario, this collaboration will transcend the show floor and lead to a continuing affinity with your brand.